JayOneTheSk8/icarus-wiki/README.md

 ### `SubSection`

-Sometimes paragraph text needs to be broken up into individual sections.This is where `SubSection`'s become useful.
-A `PageSection`'s body can be text or a list of `SubSection`'s. `SubSection`'s can have images that are displayed adjacent to the `subSectionText`.
+Sometimes paragraph text needs to be broken up into individual sections.This is where `SubSection`s become useful.
+A `PageSection`'s body can be text or a list of `SubSection`s. `SubSection`s can have images that are displayed adjacent to the `subSectionText`.

 ```typescript
 const abilities: PageSection = {